11 Challenging Multi-Day Hikes in Australia

-Although there’s plenty of great single-day hikes in Australia, there’s nothing quite like taking a multi-day hike across some wild country to really see the best Australia has to offer.
+Looking for a challenge?
+There are several fabulous multi day hikes in Australia.
+There’s nothing quite like taking a 2 or 3 day hike across some wild country to really see the best Australia has to offer.
 So if you’re wondering about the best multi-day walks in Australia, read on!

 - Light to Light Walk, New South Wales